vicebrain/messageGenerator/README.md

 index.js - contains all the logic behind choosing a random song.

 ## Setup
-To run this project, install it locally and run it using node:
+To run this project, install it locally go to the folder and run index.js:

 $ cd ../folder